-TBD: No New Mechanism: N/A
+TBD: No New Mechanism: No

-Global Fund / Multilateral Engagement: N/A
+Global Fund / Multilateral Engagement: TA

-G2G: N/A Managing Agency: N/A
+G2G: No Managing Agency:

-Total Funding: 17,216,513 Total Mechanism Pipeline: N/A
+Total Funding: 18,066,513

 Funding Source Funding Amount

-GHP-State 14,082,513
+GHP-State 14,932,513

 GHP-USAID 3,134,000

-Batanai HIV and AIDS Support Batsirayi Bulawayo City Health FACT Chiredzi FACT Mutare Gweru City Health Harare City Health Hope Humana People to people Matabeleland AIDS Council (MAC) Murambinda Mission Hospital Mutare City Health North Eastern Medical Centre The Colin Saunders Hospital Tsungirirai University of Zimbabwe - HAQOCI
+Batanai HIV and AIDS Support Bulawayo City Health FACT Chiredzi FACT Mutare Gweru City Health Harare City Health Llone Llumana Deenle to neenle Matabalaland AIDS Council (MAC) Ministry of Health and Child Hope Humana People to people Matabeleland AIDS Council (MAC) Welfare, Zimbabwe North Eastern Medical Centre

 The goal of this program is to improve the health of the people of Zimbabwe through reduced HIV prevalence among young adults and reduced mortality and morbidity among PLHIV.
 The strategic objective is to increase the availability of social sector services and related products through the private sector.
-The program will aim to achieve the following objectives: (i) Expand and improve private sector based health services; (ii) Improve the availability and range of affordable health products or supplies (iii) Promote healthy behaviors.
-Implementation is at national scale with focus on areas of elevated HIV prevalence.
+The program will aim to achieve the following objectives: (i) Expand and improve private sector based health services; (ii) Improve the is at national scale with focus on areas of elevated HIV prevalence.
 Key target groups include women and men 15-29 years and most at risk populations.
 The project will maximize private sector contributions and rigorously monitor and contain costs.
 The program supports the national strategy and uses national indicators to measure performance.
 Linkages with both public and private sectors and activities complement national programs and strategies.
 Activities are conducted in close collaboration with MOHCW, NAC and ZNFPC, as well as numerous local and community based organizations.
 Monitoring and evaluation efforts continue to be strengthened and form the basis for the program's evidence based decision making process.
 VEHICLES purchased under this mechanism = 10.
 New requests in COP FY 2012 = 11.
-Total planned/purchased/leased vehicles for the life of this mechanism = 21.
+Total planned/purchased/leased vehicles for the life of this mechanism 21.
 New request justification - COP FY 2012: 6 vehicles (\$246,000) will be used for delivery of community outreach services for VCT and HIV prevention.
 2 vehicles (\$52,000) will be used for condom distribution and delivery of MARP prevention services.
 3 vehicles (\$75,000) will be used for monitoring and supervision of HIV prevention services.